makersacademy/news-summary-challenge/README.md

 So that this project can focus on the front-end, we've provided an API that you can use to talk to the Guardian API and the Aylien text summarisation API.
 This API's only job is to take your request and add an API key.
 This way, you don't have to store API keys in your front-end app.

 > Why is it bad to store API keys in your front-end?
 If we hadn't provided this API for you to use, how would you avoid this?
+I would create a file called config.js (which I have mocked in this repo) and set a variable in there to equal the API key (API_KEY = the API key), link that with the index page then refer to that variable in the places the API key is required.
+I would set up a .gitignore file and refer to config.js in there so that it will remain hidden.
 ### API request rate limits and stubbing

 The Guardian and Aylien text summarisation APIs are severely rate-limited.